Simrithichoudhary/healthcare-claim-denial-analytics/README.md

 - Reduce reimbursement delays
 - Improve claim quality and operational efficiency

-⚠ Limitations
+⚠ Limitations:
 The project uses a synthetic healthcare claims dataset for demonstration purposes.
 Performance may differ on real-world payer data.
 Logistic Regression was selected for interpretability; more advanced models could improve predictive performance.
 Periodic retraining would be required to adapt to evolving payer rules and coding practices.

-🔮 Future Enhancements
+🔮 Future Enhancements:
 XGBoost and LightGBM model comparison
 SHAP-based feature explanations
 Real-time API deployment